NGC 5728

 NGC 5728 is an active barred spiral galaxy located 146 million light years away in the southern constellation of Libra.
 It was discovered on May 7, 1787 by William Herschel.
 The designation comes from the New General Catalogue of J. L. E. Dreyer, published in 1888.
 It has an apparent visual magnitude of 13.40 and spans an angle of 3.4 arcminutes.
 The galaxy shows a red shift of 0.00935 and has a heliocentric radial velocity of 2,803 km/s.
 It has an estimated mass of 72 billion times the mass of the Sun and stretches around 30 kpc across.

 The morphological classification of this galaxy is SAB(r)a?, which indicates a weakly barred spiral galaxy (SAB) with a ring-like structure (r) and possible tightly wound arms (a?).
-The Spitzer galactic survey lists a morphology code of (R1)SB(r′l,bl,nr,nb)0/a, meaning a barred spiral having a closer outer ring and an inner pseudo-ring/lens, plus a nuclear ring and bar/bar-lens.
+The Spitzer galactic survey lists a morphology code of (R1)SB(l,bl,nr,nb)0/a, meaning a barred spiral having a closer outer ring and an inner pseudo-ring/lens, plus a nuclear ring and bar/bar-lens.
 Vera Rubin described it as having a "distinct elliptical structure intermediate between a spheroid and a disk".
 Asymmetrical gas distribution in the galaxy suggests it has undergone a minor merger event that did not produce tidal tails.

 In addition to the main bar, there is what appears to be a counter-rotating nuclear bar in the inner ~10 arcsecond, which is at an angle of 60° from the main bar.
 There is evidence of star formation, but that has nearly ceased in the nuclear region due to the molecular gas being all but exhausted.
 The nuclear bar, if it exists, now consists of stars with little surrounding gas.